gblazquez/bowshockpy/docs/source/usage.rst

 How to use
 ==========

-There are two ways to use bowshockpy, either using a configuration file with the model parameters to be generated or importing bowshockpy as a package and run the model manually.
+There are two ways to use ``bowshockpy``, either using a configuration file with the model parameters to be generated or importing ``bowshockpy`` as a package and run the model manually.

 From the command-line using an input file